fcsonline/drill/SYNTAX.md

 - `with_items`: List of items to be interpolated in the given request url.
 - `with_items_range`: Generates items from an iterator from start, step, stop.
 - `with_items_from_csv`: Read the given CSV values and go through all of them as items.
-- `assign`: save the response in the context to be interpolated later.
+- `assign`: Save the response in the context to be interpolated later.
+- `tags`: List of tags for that item.

 #### with_items_from_csv item properties